The Missing Link (Jeremy Enigk album)

-The Missing Link is the title of the fourth release by former Sunny Day Real Estate frontman Jeremy Enigk.
+The Missing Link is the title of the third release by former Sunny Day Real Estate frontman Jeremy Enigk.
 The album was self-produced by Enigk and Josh Myers and mastered at West West Side Music by Kimberly Rosen.
 The album was made available for download through the iTunes Store on August 14, 2007, and was officially released on August 21, 2007.

 Tracks 5–9 are new recordings of songs that appear on Enigk's album World Waits.
 The versions on The Missing Link were recorded live at Sony Studios.